What Is LoRaWAN?

 The LoRaWAN® specification is a Low Power, Wide Area (LPWA) networking protocol designed to wirelessly connect battery operated ‘things’ to the internet in regional, national or global networks, and targets key Internet of Things (IoT) requirements such as bi-directional communication, end-to-end security, mobility and localization services.

-The SiteSync Edge gateway connects to a variety of sensors including Yokogawa Sushi Sensors, VEGAPuls Air sensors, RadioBridge, VolleyBoast, and Laird.
+The SiteSync Edge gateway connects to a variety of sensors including Yokogawa Sushi Sensors, VEGAPULS Air sensors, RadioBridge, and VolleyBoast.